Getting Started Guide

 - Colander or sieve for straining and rinsing.

-- Have a big pitcher of water, preferably filtered, handy for cooking purpose.
+- Have a big pitcher of water, preferably filtered, handy for cooking purposes.

 - Storage containers of various sizes ready to store the prepared food.
 Small (4 to 5 ounce) containers for storing ginger and garlic.
-Mason jars for sauces, dressings and lemon and lime juice.
+Mason jars for sauces and dressings.

 - Keep a marker pen and masking tape ready for labelling the prepped vegetables and dishes.